The 1st of January is New Year’s Day around the world.

-Lady Day became the first of the quarter days in a year (marking the 4 quarters of the year), and thus was the fiscal beginning of the year.
-That’s why around that time of year many income taxes are still due, many government fiscal years end, etc.
+Lady Day became the first of four “quarter days” dividing the year (marking the four quarters of the year), and thus was the fiscal beginning of the year.
+That’s why around that time of year many income taxes are still due and many government fiscal years end, etc.

 Eventually, though, everyone just found it easier eventually to count the New Year as starting from the start of the calendar year, 1st January.
-Many in England and Wales had already been celebrating the 1st of January as part of the Yule celebrations, and the trend accelerated after the calendar change of 1752.
+Many in England and Wales had already been celebrating the 1st of January as part of the Yule celebrations.
+The trend accelerated after the western European calendar change of 1752.

 In California, the New Year’s Tournament of Roses Parade was first held in 1886.

 The ball-dropping in Times Square, New York, started in 1908.

 New Year used to be a time of very heavy drinking, and is still seen that way in North America and Europe, though tough drunk driving laws that have come into effect have mitigated that somewhat.